Drug Testing for Non-Faculty Employees UPPS No. 04.04.18

 04.04 An appropriate management official will meet with an employee who has failed a test to: (1) inform the employee of the test results; (2) determine what disciplinary action, if any, should be taken; and (3) explore the possibilities for the employee to participate in an appropriate rehabilitation program.

 As an employee benefit, the university provides access to an employee assistance program (EAP).
 This EAP, referred to as “Bobcat Balance,” is available to employees and members of their household for confidential assistance with drug and alcohol concerns.

 05. SUPERVISORY TRAINING

-05.01 Each supervisor must participate in a minimum of 60 minutes of training on drug and alcohol abuse provided by a qualified substance abuse professional in a program approved by the Office of Human Resources as preparation for being able to determine if reasonable suspicion exists to suspect an employee of drug or alcohol use in violation of this policy.
+05.01 Each supervisor must participate in a minimum of 60 minutes of training on drug and alcohol abuse, on a one-time basis, provided by a qualified substance abuse program approved by Human Resources.
+This training will help supervisors determine if reasonable suspicion testing may be warranted.

 06. REVIEWERS OF THIS UPPS

 06.01 Reviewers of this UPPS include the following: